Have you ever met someone who made positivity look effortless?

 These people may make it look easy, but for most people, positivity doesn’t come naturally.

-Not to mention global climate change, an ongoing pandemic, the growing wage gap…
+Not to mention global climate change, economic and international crises, the growing wage gap…

 I could go on, but I’ll stop there.